xokomola/old_blog/_posts/2014-11-18-xquery-origami-2.md

   nodes from HTML documents (the longer term goal being to use them for templating).

-- To make it easier to compose node selectors from smaller ones.
+- To compose extraction processes from smaller re-usable functions.

 - To make such code easier to read which probably translates to easier to maintain.